Learn to Identify Trading Entry Candlestick Patterns

 To Sell Short Using a Swing Trading Style requires that you are able to identify these distinctly different candlestick patterns:

-1. Buy to Cover Candlestick Patterns.
+- Buy to Cover Candlestick Patterns.
 These price action patterns form during a downtrend with Swing Trading Style action.
-The candlesticks nestle into prior longer candlesticks, they are usually very small white candlesticks and are not indecision day candlesticks.
+The candlesticks nestle into prior longer candlesticks; they are usually very small white candlesticks and not indecision day candlesticks.
 Strong Buy to Cover candlesticks are actually continuation patterns in many runs down.
 These candlesticks are created by the typical controlled exit of the Professional Traders who Sell Short during downtrending markets.

-2. Buy the Dip Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
-The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts, and is ready to Sell Short when the uptrend has ended.
+- Buy the Dip Candlestick Patterns.
+These are very different from the Buy to Cover Candlestick Patterns.
+The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts and is ready to Sell Short when the uptrend ends.

 Retail Investors, Retail Traders, and Smaller Funds are the Stock Market Participant Groups responsible for the candlesticks that form a Buy the Dip pattern.